International projects

 ATRIUM (Advancing Frontier Research In the Arts and Humanities) is a research project funded by the European Commission.
 The project was launched in January 2024 for a period of four years.
 It bridges four European research infrastructures: DARIAH (arts and humanities), ARIADNE (archaeology), CLARIN (languages), and OPERAS (open scholarly communication in the social sciences and humanities), and involves 29 other organizations across 12 European countries.

-An important purpose of ATRIUM is to make the resources available on, for instance, the ARIADNE portal better known and utilized by researchers in the arts and humanities, and social sciences.
+An important purpose of ATRIUM is to make the resources available on, for example, the ARIADNE portal better known and utilized by researchers in the arts and humanities, and social sciences.
 While new tools will be created, existing resources will be further developed and improved.
-Other objectives for the ATRIUM project are enhanced access to the participating research infrastructures, improved metadata quality in existing catalogues and repositories; training resources; and increased use of controlled vocabularies and ontologies for improved interoperability of various systems.
+Other objectives for the ATRIUM project are enhanced access to participating research infrastructures, improved metadata quality in existing catalogues and repositories; training resources; and increased use of controlled vocabularies and ontologies for improved interoperability of various systems.

 With their Transnational Access (TNA) Scheme, ATRIUM also offers grants to researchers to support training visits to leading Data Management organizations across Europe.